 Make your own

-If you are like us and you try to avoid mass-produced processed foods, the best option is to make your own.
+If you are like me and you try to avoid mass-produced processed foods, the best option is to make your own.
 When you make your own, you get to control which ingredients you use and how much or how sweet you want it to be.
-Once you have a go at making your own and you realise how easy it is, you will never go back to store-bought again.
+Once you have a go at making your own and realise how easy it is, you will never go back to store-bought again.

 Ingredients

-- 2 egg yolks
+- 2 tbsp. honey-gar

 - 1 tbsp. lemon juice